People lack transport options, govt not to take steps if employees are late: Mamata

 West Bengal Chief Minister Mamata Banerjee on Wednesday said no action will be taken against state government employees if they reach late to their workplaces, since office-goers are facing a difficult time in commuting because of inadequate transport facilities.
 As the suburban trains and Metro Railway did not resume operations owing to lockdown measures, people lack transport options, she said.

 "Since transport facilities are not adequate at present, state government employees will not be marked if they reach office late," she told reporters.
-State government offices will start functioning from June 8 with 70 per cent strength on a day on a rotation basis.
+State government offices will start functioning from June 8 with 70 per cent strength on a day on a rotation basis and employees will have to attend duty at least three days a week, and not five.

-The facilities were being slowly activated, it will take some time for the situation to normalise, the chief minister said adding that government buses are out in large numbers.
-Government bus service is being augmented and, from June 8, the number of such buses will over 1,000 in Kolkata, Transport Minister Suvendu Adhikary said on Tuesday.
+According to an order issued by the personnel and administrative reforms department, "All concerned officials in the departments are hereby directed to attend office at least three days in a week" from June 8.
+The transport facilities were being slowly activated and it will take some time for the situation to normalise, the chief minister said adding that government buses are out in large numbers.

-Private bus operators have so far stayed away from operating their vehicles claiming that plying buses with only seating capacity passengers would lead to losses for them.
-The chief minister said that the transport department, in consultation with the finance department, is formulating an insurance scheme for its employees and officers in case they contract coronavirus infection.

 - READ MORE ON: